ragdoll99/time_series_predictive_model/README.md

 ![](figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+Double Seasonal Holt-Winters:
-Double Seasonal Holt-Winters ETS function is only allow for one seasonality.
+ETS function is only allow for one seasonality.
 Sometimes, there could be multiple seasonality (e.g Monthly and yearly).
 For double seasonal holt-winters method, it allow for two seasonality, a smaller one repeated often and bigger one repeated less often. we will use quarterly (every 3 months) and Yearly (every 12